snufka/scraping_with_js/README.md

 You will be asked to provide a URL. so please enter it in the console and click enter. if you'd like to run a new URL query repeat the command
 $ node app.js.

+To run the tests use npm test command